ACX Puts You in the Director's Chair.

-Create a Title Profile on ACX.
-Describe your book and the type of narrator best suited for it.
-You’ll also post a short (one or two page) excerpt from your book.
-This will serve as the Audition Script so you can hear potential narrators.
-(Or, if you want to narrate it yourself, go here instead.
-The Title Profile is basically an ad for your book on ACX, to get Producers—which includes narrators—excited about producing your book as an audiobook.
+Create a Title Profile by describing your book and the type of narrator best suited for it.
+You'll also post a 1-2 page excerpt from your book to serve as the Audition Script for potential narrators.

-Post your book so Producers (narrators and studio professional) and audiobook publishers can contact you.
-Or do your own casting call—listen to sample narrations already posted by actors and then invite a handful to audition for your book.
+Post your book so Producers can audition.
+Or listen to sample narrations and invite a handful of producers to audition for your book.

 Promote the availability of your audiobook to your fans.
-Feel free to use our great marketing advice and tools in the Promote Yourself section.
+Get started with great marketing advice in the Promote Yourself section.